giorgioGTelian/leetcode_problems/medium/1026. Maximum Difference Between Node and Ancestor/readme.md

 - The number of nodes in the tree is in the range [2, 5000].
 - 0 <= Node.val <= 10^5

----

-This markdown format organizes your text into a structured document with a title, status, difficulty, sections for topics, companies, hints, examples, and constraints.